 Arboretum: A Museum of Trees

 The grand trees in the Glen Leven Farm arboretum stand taller than many in Nashville and tell stories of the place.
-John M. Thompson, a Tennessee commissioner of agriculture and owner of Glen Leven in the early 1890s, planted a spectacular Dogwood on the day of the birth of his second child, Mary McConnell Thompson (Harris), who was Susan West’s grandmother.
+John M. Thompson, a Tennessee commissioner of agriculture and long-time owner of Glen Leven, planted a spectacular Dogwood in 1883 on the day of the birth of his third child, Mary McConnell Thompson (Harris), who was Susan West’s grandmother.
 There is a Hedge Maple that came to Nashville in the 1880’s as a cutting from Kew Gardens in London.
 There are Magnolias on the property that were propagated by Overton Thompson in the mid-1900s – he generously planted others in the yards of his friends all over Nashville.

 Renowned artist Charles Brindley was so enthralled by the trees and architecture of Glen Leven that he spent a year studying the landscape.
 The breathtaking collection of paintings and drawings opened to the public in late 2013.